'Living nightmare': Faulty handbrake led to runaway truck death

 The outcome of today's hearing was reserved by Judge Arthur Tompkins.

-Fulton Hogan was the lead contractor on a worksite in Wellington at the time.
+Fulton Hogan was the lead contractor on the worksite in Wellington at the time.

 Managing director Cos Bruyn told the court as soon as they became aware of a fault with the brake system, they made sure to have it fixed in all the vehicles in their fleet, but did not go so far as to insist their sub-contractors had the system fixed.